 When processing a lump of Chaga, it’s easiest to break up into smaller, palm sized pieces before drying it.
 Ideally, you’ll want to process Chaga the day you get it because it’s interior will be much corkier, and spongy on the inside.
 This makes it easier to break apart, even by hand.
 You can use a hammer, small ax, or even a chisel and a mallet to break up the larger pieces.

 If you are unable to process Chaga the day you get it, it’s best to store it in a freezer where it won’t be susceptible to mold.
+This preservation technique works for a variety of medicinal and edible mushrooms.

-With your palm-sized pieces, you can dry chaga using a food dehydrator and wait for it to reach a moisture level between 0-7%.
+With your palm-sized pieces, you can dry Chaga using a food dehydrator and wait for it to reach a moisture level between 0-10%.
 If you don’t have a food dehydrator, you can process them in a warm, dry, and well ventilated area until they become hard and crumbly.
 Avoid drying Chaga in hot ovens to speed up the process, as it’s possible to strip it of its bioavailable nutrients.

 It’s important to note that drying Chaga is ideal for long-term storage.
 If you plan on using Chaga the day you get it, you can skip these steps.